Grilled Shrimp with Miso and Soba Noodle Salad

 - 6 oz. watercress

-- Bring a medium pot of water to a boil; cook soba, stirring occasionally, 6–8 minutes.
-Drain and run under cold water to cool.
-Toss with remaining marinade, watercress, and scallions.
+Bring a medium pot of water to a boil.
+Add the soba noodles and cook, stirring occasionally, until just tender, 6–8 minutes.
+Drain the noodles and rinse well under cold running water to cool.
+Transfer to a large bowl and toss with the reserved marinade, watercress, and scallions.

-- Meanwhile, build a medium-hot fire in a charcoal grill, or heat a gas grill to medium.
-(Alternatively, heat a cast-iron grill pan over medium-high heat.)
-Thread shrimp onto skewers; grill, turning once, until cooked through, about 3 minutes.
-Serve with soba salad and toasted seeds.
+Heat a grill or grill pan over medium heat.
+Thread the shrimp onto four 8-inch metal or (thoroughly soaked) bamboo skewers, shaking off any excess water before using. grill, turning once, until cooked through, about 3 minutes.
+Serve with the soba salad and toasted seeds.